List of people banned from Major League Baseball: Prohibited

 Terms such as "lifetime ban" and "permanent ban" are misnomers, as a banned person may be reinstated (i.e., have the ban removed) whether by the decision of the Commissioner of Major League Baseball or (in the case of players banned since the establishment of the Major League Baseball Players Association) following an appeal by the MLBPA on behalf of a banned player to an independent arbitrator empowered to hear and adjudicate such appeals.
 Furthermore, in the case of Hall of Fame induction, bans have typically extended beyond a person's lifetime.
+In the May 13, 2025 letter by the Commissioner to Jeffrey M. Lenkov of Zelms Erlich Lenkov, which represents the Rose family, Manfred stated:

+Despite this, a few people remained on the permanently ineligible list, including living people on the list, people who were banned prior to the creation of the office of Commissioner of Baseball, and a few who were banned by Landis that Manfred felt didn't deserve posthumous reinstatement.

+The National Baseball Hall of Fame released a statement as part of the MLB statement announcing the purging of names from the Permanently Ineligible List on May 13, 2025.

 Non-prohibited

 Among the activities that a banned person is not precluded from participating (as of 2016) in include: